DapperDog/PokemonTCGOCodeChecker/README.md

 So ya, use at your own risk.

+I'm also assuming you at least know a little bit about python / running python scripts

 # PokemonTCGOCodeChecker
 This is just a simple python script, that requires a few manual steps to check a list of pokemon tcgo codes